 Our Free and Easy Hong Kong trip was booked via a travel agency and came with a compulsory half day city tour.
 Sad to say that the city tour was anything but good.
 As most tour guides and companies/ shops have an affiliate and merchant agreement, the affiliate (tour guide) will get a cut whenever tourists buy from the merchant during the tour.

 We were annoyed that our guide was going all out to make us buy something at the shops.
-And when we don’t, his facial expression turned faster than a jet plane.
+His expression changed when we declined to buy.
 This bad lasting impression prompted a mental note: avoid joining tour groups for any future trips.

 The boat people in Aberdeen